 accepted the thought of a divorce, I now felt a renewed sense of loyalty for him, that my last act of

-love would be to travel from Long Beach, Ca. to represent him at his sister's funeral in Peoria, Illinois before
+love would be to travel from Long Beach, Ca. to Peoria, Illinois to represent him before

 heading home to my family in Seattle, Washington.
-You see, I had a love for him that I hadn't had before.God in me.
+You see, I was filled with unconditional love for him that I hadn't had before.God came into me.

-"farmed-out" the children to 3 different families with 2 each.
+"farmed-out" 6 children to 3 different families with 2 each.
 As I

 got into the taxi to the airport the mailman was working down the row of our